 The normal response to this is a list of product attributes and a load of things that the client thinks is great about his business.

 While these may be relevant, a customer never bought a product for its features and never selected a supplier on the basis of conventional business attributes as perpetrated by its staff.

-Customers have needs, business offer products that satisfy those needs, but for a marketing strategy to be truly effective not only do those needs and products to be aligned, the marketing communication needs to tap into that marketing pain the consumer feels.
+Customers have needs, business offer products that satisfy those needs.
+For a marketing strategy to be truly effective, not only do products need to be aligned with needs, the marketing communication needs to tap into the ‘pain’ the consumer feels.

 A customer buys a product for what it will do for him or her, not what it does – subtle difference.

-In the Snap Marketing product positioning process, we explore who exactly it is that is our clients target market; we identify their needs – the marketing pain, and how the product removes that pain.
+In the Snap Marketing product positioning process, we explore and profile our clients target market.
+We identify their needs – the marketing ‘pain’, and how the product removes that pain.

-The business’s attributes merely support the purchasing process and this is where branding and company character come into the equation – and that is a whole new aspect of the strategic marketing process.
+Branding and company character then come into the equation to create consumer preference – and that is a whole new aspect of the strategic marketing process.